iapyeh/sshscript/v2/tutorial.md

     assert 'root' in console.stdout
 ```

-### 🌎＄ Invoke an interactive console on remote host using the SSHScript dollar-syntax
+### 🌎＄ Invoke an interactive root console on remote host using the SSHScript dollar-syntax
 ```
 ## filename: example.spy
 ## run: sshscript example.spy